 At the April 26, 2014, TADWID Board Meeting, a set of new water usage rates was presented and approved.
 You can view and print the new contract and rates by clicking TADWID CONTRACT and RATES.

 Note that the new rates are effective July 1, 2014, for water use after that date.
-There is an exception to this, however.
-The fee for a totally new service installation, currently $850, will rise to $3,000 as of November 1, 2014.
+The fee for a totally new service installation rose to $3,000 as of November 1, 2014.

 A new Timberland Acres Directory of property owners has been produced and is now available in digital format (PDF file) by contacting Nancy Bolce at 928-892-2499.
 A bound version ($3.00) is also available.

-To view the last year’s Water District minutes, click TADWID MINUTES.
+To view the current and past year’s Water District minutes, click TADWID MINUTES.
 The Road District minutes for the past year can be found at ROAD MINUTES.
-Also, the 2013 Water Quality Report is now available.
-Click on 2013 ADEQ REPORT to view and/or print this document.
+Also, the 2013 Water Quality Report is now available by clicking 2013 ADEQ REPORT.
 The 2012 report is found at 2012 ADEQ REPORT.

 The 2014 Road Work Complete